polymathrobotics/oci/README.md

 Very few official images use Ubuntu as a base image in their "FROM" field.
 The container images produced from this repository nearly all consistently use Ubuntu as the base image, which is the preferred base for the Robot Operating System (ROS).

-Because ROS use Python heavily, it's not a good idea to use an alpine base image.
+Because ROS uses Python heavily, it's not a good idea to use an alpine base image.
 It does not have a compatible C-runtime.
 And adding all the necessary C dependencies to an alpine image ironically makes it BIGGER than an equivalent Debian/Ubuntu image.